Highly experienced, qualified Trainers

 Domestic Animal Business Permit No 172015DABMV

-Nicole’s experience is diverse and includes working with over 1500 families and their dogs annually for the past 15 years including 8 years as Head Trainer at Australia’s largest animal shelter.
+Nicole’s experience is diverse and includes working with thousands of families and their dogs over the past 20 years including 8 years as Head Trainer at Australia’s largest animal shelter.
 Nicole holds Bachelor Degrees in Science and Applied Science majoring in animal behaviour and nutrition.
 She has initiated and undertaken 4 important programs to benefit shelter dogs and their new families including post adoption training which reduced the rate of dogs returned to the shelter by guiding people through the settling in stage of dog adoption.
 In 2011 she initiated The Behaviour Modification Program at The Lost Dogs’ Home and headed the program for 2 years.
 Through this program Nicole and her Planet K9 Trainers successfully rehabilitated hundreds of dogs and enabled them to be successfully adopted into loving homes.
 Nicole worked hard to introduce a volunteer dog walking program and expanded this in 2014 to include The Finishing School Program in which she enjoyed training staff and volunteers to prepare dogs for adoption .

 Nicole has trained dogs for stage shows, international events (Australian Open, Moomba), corporate events (numerous) and television.
 Nicole is registered as an animal talent agent/ trainer/wrangler for film and televsion.

 She was a lecturer in companion animal training at Victoria University.